lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

   - select the first option that seems "reasonable enough",
   - select the "I don't know" response, or
   - randomly select one of the options.
-* *Acquiesence bias* is the tendency for respondents to agree with the statement provided—aka yea-saying bias (e.g., being polite).
+* *Acquiescence bias* is the tendency for respondents to agree with the statement provided—aka yea-saying bias (e.g., being polite).
   + Closely related is *social-desirability bias,* the tendency for respondents to select among the options they think are more socially acceptable or desirable (instead of true responses).
   + In surveys, this generally is selecting *agree* or *strongly agree*.

 Considering these response biases together, Chyung et al. suggest that when the response options are presented in descending order (*Strongly agree, Agree, Neutral, Disagree, Strongly disagree*), respondents would (theoretically) see a positive option immediately on the left side of the response scale and perceive it to be socially desirable and satisfactory.
 As a result, they may to select it without having to spend more time to choose a more accurate response.
 After reviewing 13 studies, Chyung et al. observed that many studies (paper and web based, with children and adults, in English and other language):

-* Revealed response-order effects in self administered surveys, especially the primacy effect, associated with left-side selection bias, acquiescence bias, and satisficing.
+* Revealed response-order effects in self-administered surveys, especially the primacy effect, associated with left-side selection bias, acquiescence bias, and satisficing.
-* Rhowed more positive average scores from descending-ordered scales.
+* Showed more positive average scores from descending-ordered scales.

 Recommendations: